What is a fuel?

 The essence has a weight of 0,755 kg per liter.

 - Flash point:

-This is the lowest temperature at which the concentration of emitted vapors is sufficient to produce deflagration in contact with a flame or hot spot but insufficient to produce the propagation of combustion in the absence of the flame " pilot".
+This is the lowest temperature where the concentration of vapors emitted is sufficient to produce a deflagration in contact with a flame or a hot spot, but insufficient to produce the propagation of combustion in the absence of the flame " pilot. "